pbench/roki-demo/README.md

 The docker-compose will launch:
  - a container with roki that can be reached on localhost:3000
- - a container with simple http server that provides realtime gtfs-rt feeds to roki
+ - a simple http server that provides realtime gtfs-rt feeds to roki
  - a prometheus server that scrapes metrics from roki.
 Its user interface is served on localhost:9090
  - a grafana server with some dashboards that display the prometheus metrics.
 Go to localhost:3010.
 The initial login/password is admin/admin.
 It takes a minute or so to setup on first launch.